British Antarctic Monument Trust

-The British Antarctic Monument Trust is a charitable trust set up in 2008 to promote the achievements of men and women of the British Antarctic Survey who have carried out hazardous duties in the pursuit of scientific knowledge within the British Antarctic Territory.
-The trust also aims to improve the public understanding of how Antarctic exploration and science contributes to our knowledge of Antarctica and the impacts of human activity on the natural environment.
+The British Antarctic Monument Trust is a charitable trust established in 2008 to commemorate the men and women of the British Antarctic Survey and its predecessor, the Falkland Islands Dependencies Survey, who undertook hazardous work in pursuit of scientific knowledge in the British Antarctic Territory.

-The trust also maintains a complete list of all those who have perished in the British Antarctic Territory since the first permanent British base was set up at Port Lockroy in 1944.
+The Trust maintains a complete record of those who have died in the British Antarctic Territory since Britain established its first permanent base at Port Lockroy in 1944.